Choosing a hospice care program

 Will a nurse, social worker, or therapist come to you to talk about and evaluate the types of services you may need?
 Is this done in your home, rather than by phone?
 Does it highlight what you can do for yourself?
 Does it include input from your family doctor and/or other professionals already involved in your care?
 Are other members of your family included in this visit?

 Are there references on file for home care staff?
 Ask how many references the agency requires for each staff member who gives home care (2 or more should be required).
 Does the agency train, supervise, and monitor its caregivers?
 Ask how often the agency sends a supervisor to the patient’s home to review the care being given to the patient.
 Ask whether the caregivers are licensed and bonded.
 Who do you call if you have questions or complaints?
 What’s the procedure for resolving issues?

 How does the agency handle payment and billing?
 Get all financial arrangements – costs, payment procedures, and billing – in writing.
 Read the agreement carefully before signing and be sure to keep a copy.
-Check with your health insurance provider to find out what deductibles and co-payments to expect.
+Check with your health insurance provider to find out what deductibles and co-pays to expect.
 For example, certain medicines and respite care may require a co-pay.
 What resources does the agency provide to help you find financial assistance if it’s needed?
 Are payment plans available?

 Does the agency have a 24-hour telephone number you can call when you have questions or problems?
 How does the hospice respond to calls?
 Does the telephone staff seem caring, patient, and competent from the first contact, even if they need to call you back?
 Do they speak in plain, understandable language?
 What’s the procedure for making and resolving complaints?

 How did the hospice respond when you first contacted them?
 How a hospice responds to your first call for help may be a good sign of the kind of care to expect.